 Smell: On the nose there’s Wood Smoke, Biscuit and Honey, Caramel and Fudge, a touch of Banana and light Oak.

 Taste: Sea Salt, Black Pepper and a touch of Brine mix with Lemon and Creamy Malt with a subtle undercurrent of Smoke.

-Value for Money: £50 is quite reasonable for a cask strength offering such as this, and credit is due to the distillers for including an 8 year old age statement when it would have been so easy to make this a no age statement label.
+Thoughts: £50 is quite reasonable for a cask strength whisky such as this.
+Credit is due to the distillers for including an 8 year age statement when it would have been so easy to make this a no age statement bottling.

 With some exciting releases on the horizon, Glengyle distillery is one of the most intriguing prospects on the single malt market.
 Their 12 year old set a high standard and this cask strength 8 year old easily lives up to it.
 Indeed, the only issue with Kilkerran is the relatively limited amount currently being produced, making it almost impossible to get hold of in some quarters.
 With any luck however, the continued success of the brand will lead to an upscaling in production and an opportunity for even more of us to fall in love with this fine Campbeltown single malt.